-With the advent of the regulatory pushes by the central and state governments towards RE coupled with the 100 per cent foreign direct investment allowed, the interest from investors, including foreign investors, can only be expected to increase in the near future.
-The governmental focus, in line with India's commitment under the Paris treaty, is on periodic and sustained bidding of renewable projects of different technologies.
-India has been contemplating various forms of RE that are different from the usual solar and wind sources that have been around for a while.
-Examples of such new and exciting forms of RE include hydrogen, electric vehicles, storage projects and round-the-clock projects.
+With the advent of the regulatory pushes by the central and state governments towards RE coupled with the permitted 100 per cent foreign direct investment, interest from investors – including foreign investors – can only be expected to increase in the near future.
+The government's focus, in line with India's commitment under the Paris Declaration, is on periodic and sustained bidding of renewable projects of different technologies.
+Moreover, at the 26th Conference of Parties of the United Nations Framework Convention on Climate Change, India committed to achieving net zero emissions by 2070 and raising its installed capacity of non-fossil energy to 500GW by 2030.73 India has been contemplating various forms of RE that are different from the usual solar and wind sources, which have been around for a while.
+Examples of such new and exciting forms of RE include hydrogen, electric vehicles, storage projects and RTC projects.

-1 Amar Narula is a partner, Saachi Kapoor is a senior associate and Atyotma Gupta is an associate at Trilegal.
+1 Amar Narula is a partner, Saachi Kapoor is a senior associate and Ujjwal Gupta is an associate at Trilegal.

 2 The Constitution of India, 1950, Seventh Schedule, List III (Concurrent List), Entry 38.